-Interrobang is a transdisciplinary architecture and engineering practice founded in 2015 within Webb Yates Engineers.
+Interrobang is an award winning transdisciplinary architecture and engineering practice founded in 2015 within Webb Yates Engineers.

 At Interrobang we believe that a person’s discipline defines the expertise they bring to a project, not the restrictive zone within which they can operate.
 Red-lined remits stifle good ideas, not only through ingrained ideas of role, but because conversations are held in parallel.
 Beyond multidisciplinary, transdisciplinary working is to overcome the pernicious boundaries of language and culture.

 Much of contemporary practice involves battling extensive, often conflicting constraints.
 To create meaningful intervention in our built environment therefore requires a collaborative and, critically, adventurous attitude to problem solving.
 Too often architects are divested of any power to innovate in the face of impenetrable engineering imperatives, and somehow at the same time, engineers are relegated to ‘making it work’.
 This debilitates architects, undervalues the innovation clever engineering can bring to a project, and squanders a host of potential designs.
 Interrobang rejects this bunk by colluding with and engaging engineers’ visionary, divergent thinking in every project from start to finish.